Bariatric Supplements 101

 Red pepper, Parsley, Kiwifruit, Broccoli, Brussels sprouts, Papaya, Strawberry, Orange, Lemon, Cantaloupe, Cauliflower, Grapefruit, Raspberry, Tangerine, Mandarin orange, Passion fruit, Spinach, Cabbage (raw), Lime, Mango, Potato, Honeydew, Cranberry, Tomato, Blueberry, Pineapple, Grapes, Apricot, Plum, Watermelon.

 The primary function of vitamin D is to aid the body in the absorption of calcium, which makes it critical to ensure healthy bones and teeth.
 Vitamin D also promotes normal cell growth, weight loss, and aids in the prevention of some cancers.
 While it is a fat soluble vitamin, the levels associated with toxicity are fairly high, in part because vitamin D is found in almost no foods.
 Symptoms associated with vitamin D deficiency may include muscle pain, bone fractures, fatigue, low immunity, depression or problems sleeping.
-Celebrate Bariatric Supplements provide 2000 IU between our multivitamin and Calcium Plus 500.
-This is the highest level of vitamin D available in a bariatric supplement protocol.
-Additional therapeutic vitamin D products are also available.
+Celebrate Bariatric Supplements provide 4000 IU between our multivitamin and Calcium Plus 500.
+If needed, an additional 5000 IU therapuetic level vitamin D is also available and the only form that we utlize is a dry, water-miscible form of vitamin D3 (as cholecalciferol).

 Vitamin B1 (thiamin)